PTiagorio/blockchain-for-iot/README.md

 ### Artificial Inteligence

 The group intends to use this technology in conjunction with those previously described to solve any sub-problem of our project.
-There is the possibility of placing Artificial Intelligence (AI) to solve a real problem at the level of a real system using this architecture, and the same AI could be inserted in the IoT or Smart Contract layer.
+There is the possibility of placing Artificial Intelligence (AI) to solve a real problem at the level of a real system using this architecture, and the same AI could be inserted onto the IoT or Smart Contracts layer.

 **Studied Examples:**
 * [**Multi-agent systems and decentralized artificial superintelligence**](https://arxiv.org/ftp/arxiv/papers/1702/1702.08529.pdf?fbclid=IwAR3WmMKDCE1_I-YbXA4wcTs1f6IfHaV1qNlmNMvQpjyWeu_kxFUU8LNA-ZE)